Pros

 SeaArt AI Overview: Core Features & Ecosystem

 We spent three weeks putting SeaArt’s cloud platform through its paces, and here’s what stood out.
-They’re hosting Flux.1/2, Stable Diffusion 3.5/4, and their own SeaArt-V4 model on serious H100 hardware.
+They’re hosting FLUX-family models, Stable Diffusion variants, and their own SeaArt models in a managed browser workflow.
 The best part?
 No more watching our 4090s overheat.

 Swift AI is a real game-changer – their real-time generation engine leverages Latent Consistency Models.
 We threw “cyberpunk samurai in neon rain” at it and watched photorealistic images materialize in under two seconds.
 Honestly, compared to waiting 30 seconds for local renders, it felt almost unfair.